Audit committee report

 Key areas from the year-end audit report

-The group has recently expanded into the DRC and Rwanda and has been operating in Zimbabwe since the acquisition of the business in 2001, with a further investment made in a cement mill in Harare which was commissioned during this financial year.
-Due to the current economic and political environments and trading performances, impairment assessments were undertaken by management on all three key rest of Africa cement businesses.
+The group has expanded into the DRC and Rwanda, with the DRC plant commissioned in the current financial year.
+The plant in Rwanda was commissioned in calendar 2016.
+PPC has been operating in Zimbabwe since acquiring the business in 2001, with a further investment in a cement mill in Harare which was commissioned in the previous financial year.

 On behalf of the audit committee